theharvardcrimson/comp-materials/asst/1/asst1.md

 We'd like you to open the file and read its contents into a dictionary indexed by abbreviation.
 For example:

-    abbrev["AL"] = "Alabama"
+    abbrev['AL'] = 'Alabama'

-Then write a function that takes in a state abbreviation and returns the full name of the state.
-Print out what state Blue's letter is coming from via a print statement!
+Then write a function `bluesclues` that takes in a state abbreviation (assume perfect capitalization) and returns the full name of the state.

 ### Blue's Booze
 Blue owns a vineyard (she's really made it big since her hit TV show) and needs to ship wine to Nebraska.
 However, she doesn't know what the state abbreviation is!

-Using your dictionary from above, write a function that takes in the full name of a state and returns the state's abbreviation.
-Then use your function and help Blue out!
+Using your dictionary from above, write a function `bluesbooze` that takes in the full name of a state (again, assume perfect capitalization) and returns the state's abbreviation.

-How might you modify your solution if you knew she has to ship wine to several states?

 # Feedback?
 You're done!
 Congrats!
 Be sure to save your changes and push to your Github.
 Thanks, dude!